labelflow/labelflow/README.md

 ## Roadmap

-- The short term road map is on Github https://github.com/orgs/labelflow/projects/5
+- The short term roadmap is on Github https://github.com/orgs/labelflow/projects/5
-- The longer term feature road map is on Canny https://labelflow.canny.io/
+- The longer term feature roadmap is on Canny https://labelflow.canny.io/

 <p align="right">(<a href="#top">back to top</a>)</p>